thorsten/phpMyFAQ/documentation/documentation.md

     *   http://www.example.org/phpmyfaq/api/getFaqs/en/1 (rewrite rules enabled)

     You have two variables, *lang* for the language and *categoryId* for the category id.
-You'll get an JSON object as result with the follwing structure:
+You'll get an JSON object as result with the following structure:

     <pre><code class="json">[
         {